Eigenvalues of minimal Cantor systems: Introduction

 \section{Introduction}

-The spectral theory of dynamical systems and in particular the study of eigenvalues of topological dynamical systems, either from a measure theoretical or a topological perspective, is a fundamental topic in ergodic theory, allowing to understand mixing properties and to characterise the Kronecker and maximal equicontinuous factors, among others.
-Particularly interesting and rich has been the study of eigenvalues and weakly mixing property of classical systems like interval exchange transformations \cite{nogueirarudolph, avilaforni, ferenczizamboniI, ferenczizamboniII} or other systems arising from translations on surfaces \cite{aviladelecroix}.
-From the symbolic dynamics point of view most of these systems have a representation as minimal Cantor systems of finite topological rank, {\it i.e.}, there is a symbolic extension that can be represented by a Bratteli-Vershik system such that the number of Kakutani-Rohlin towers per level is globally bounded.
-To characterise eigenvalues of the original systems it is enough to consider this class of Cantor systems.
-Of course, a general approach like this assumes that the particular nature and information carried by the original dynamics can be effectively translated into concrete properties of a ``good'' Kakutani-Rohlin representation, what is not evident.
+The spectral theory of dynamical systems and, in particular, the study of eigenvalues of topological dynamical systems, either from a measure theoretical or a topological perspective, is a fundamental topic in ergodic theory, which allows one to understand mixing properties and the characterization of the Kronecker and maximal equicontinuous factors.
+Particularly interesting and rich has been the study of eigenvalues and weakly mixing properties of classical systems like interval exchange transformations \cite{nogueirarudolph, avilaforni, ferenczizamboniI, ferenczizamboniII} or other systems arising from translations on surfaces \cite{aviladelecroix}.
+From the symbolic dynamics point of view most of these systems have representations as minimal Cantor systems of finite topological rank, {\it i.e.}, there is a symbolic extension that can be represented by a Bratteli-Vershik system such that the number of Kakutani-Rohlin towers per level is globally bounded.
+To characterize eigenvalues of the original systems it is enough to consider this class of Cantor systems.
+Of course, a general approach like this assumes that the particular nature and information carried by the original dynamics can be effectively translated into concrete properties of a ``good'' Kakutani-Rohlin representation, which is not evident.
 Nevertheless, good representations for interval exchange transformations and, in particular, irrational rotations of the torus have already been proposed (see \cite{gjerdejohansen,dartnelldurandmaass}).

-With these examples in mind, our main motivation is to provide general necessary and sufficient conditions for a complex number to be the eigenvalue, either continuous or measurable, of a minimal Cantor system of finite topological rank and more generally to drop the condition on the rank.
-In particular, we also want these conditions to be useful for proving weakly mixing properties, so the absence of eigenvalues.
+With these examples in mind, our main motivation is to provide general necessary and sufficient conditions for a complex number to be the eigenvalue, either continuous or measure theoretical, of a minimal Cantor system of finite topological rank and when possible to get the same kind of results for any minimal Cantor system.
+In addition, we also want these conditions to be useful for studying the weakly mixing property, {\it i.e.}, the absence of eigenvalues, or any other question relating eigenvalues with the dynamics of minimal Cantor systems.